-Now that I am getting busier as Noah’s Nutrition is growing, I have been on the lookout for recipes that are high in protein and fiber but low in calories.
-MOST importantly, quick easy, and filling.
+Now that I am getting busier as Noah’s Nutrition is growing, I have been looking for recipes that are high in protein and fiber but low in calories.
+MOST importantly, quick, easy, and filling.

 This peanut butter and jelly overnight oats recipe fits that bill perfectly.
 It can also be a great option for those who are dairy-free or gluten-free.
 The swaps are simple and easily made.

 The benefits of this recipe are that it is a quick grab-and-go breakfast option, high in protein and fiber, and delicious!

 I will recommend that my clients keep rolled oats as a pantry staple.
 Oats are whole grain, meaning they have not been processed as white flour has.

 Milk is a good source of many vitamins and minerals, including calcium, potassium, phosphorus, and vitamins A, D, and B12.
 It also contains some fat and protein.